banzaicloud/koperator-docs/docs/install-kafka-operator.md

 ### Install prometheus-operator with Helm {#install-prometheus-operator-with-helm}

 {{< kafka-operator >}} uses [Prometheus](https://prometheus.io/) for exporting metrics of the Kafka cluster.
 It is recommended to deploy a Prometheus instance if you don't one yet.

+1. If prometheus-operator is being installed on a RedHat OpenShift cluster of version **4.10** a `SecurityContextConstraints` object `nonroot-v2` with the following configuration needs to be created for Prometheus admission and operator service accounts to work.

+    ```bash
+    oc create -f - <<EOF
+    allowHostDirVolumePlugin: false
+    allowHostIPC: false
+    allowHostNetwork: false
+    allowHostPID: false
+    allowHostPorts: false
+    allowPrivilegeEscalation: false
+    allowPrivilegedContainer: false
+    allowedCapabilities:
+        - NET_BIND_SERVICE
+    apiVersion: security.openshift.io/v1
+    defaultAddCapabilities: null
+    fsGroup:
+        type: RunAsAny
+    groups: []
+    kind: SecurityContextConstraints
+    metadata:
+        annotations:
+            include.release.openshift.io/ibm-cloud-managed: "true"
+            include.release.openshift.io/self-managed-high-availability: "true"
+            include.release.openshift.io/single-node-developer: "true"
+            kubernetes.io/description: nonroot provides all features of the restricted SCC but allows users to run with any non-root UID.
+The user must specify the UID or it must be specified on the by the manifest of the container runtime.
+On top of the legacy 'nonroot' SCC, it also requires to drop ALL capabilities and does not allow privilege escalation binaries.
+It will also default the seccomp profile to runtime/default if unset, otherwise this seccomp profile is required.
+        name: nonroot-v2
+    priority: null
+    readOnlyRootFilesystem: false
+    requiredDropCapabilities:
+        - ALL
+    runAsUser:
+        type: MustRunAsNonRoot
+    seLinuxContext:
+        type: MustRunAs
+    seccompProfiles:
+        - runtime/default
+    supplementalGroups:
+        type: RunAsAny
+    users: []
+    volumes:
+        - configMap
+        - downwardAPI
+        - emptyDir
+        - persistentVolumeClaim
+        - projected
+        - secret
+    EOF
+    ```

+    Expected output:

+    ```bash
+    securitycontextconstraints.security.openshift.io/nonroot-v2 created
+    ```

 1. If prometheus-operator is being installed on a Red Hat OpenShift cluster, the permissions of the Prometheus service accounts must be elevated.